Skarlso/dependabot-bundler/README.md

 # Dependabot bundler

 Bundler will gather all PRs which were created by `app/dependabot` user.
 Then, it will apply `go get -u` using the modules in the prs that it found.
+It will do that instead of using git magic to combine the prs to avoid the following
+problems:

+- merge conflicts
+- dependencies getting out of sync ( something updating to x while the next downgrades it to y or vica-versa )
+- dependency chain conflicts

 Once all updates have been applied, it will create a single commit and a PR.

 It doesn't attempt to merge PRs causing various merge conflicts.
 It will basically just do what dependabot would do but apply it separately as a composite update.